Hyperion302/meteor/backend/src/services/APIGatewayService/README.md

 All of the endpoints below attach auth data to their request by first calling [UserAuthService](../UserAuthService/README.md)/authenticate with the token provided by the request

+## External

+### POST /muxWebhook

+Authenticates the webhook and forwards directly to [VideoContentService](../VideoContentService/README.md)/muxWebhook

 ## Video

 ### GET /video/:id